frederic-perez/Ada-Byron-code-book/README.md

 ### Commits

-When committing changes, we use common prefixes--see for example a [list of ITK changes](http://kitware.com/blog/home/post/881).
-From an [Slicer entry](https://www.slicer.org/slicerWiki/index.php/Documentation/4.1/Developers/Style_Guide#Commit_message_prefix) and an [ITK Git entry](http://www.itk.org/Wiki/ITK/Git/Develop):
+When committing changes, we now favor using emojis that convey information (see, for example, [gitmoji](https://gitmoji.dev/)).
+In the past we used common prefixes--see for example a [list of ITK changes](https://blog.kitware.com/itk-4-7-2-has-been-released/).
+From an [Slicer entry](https://www.slicer.org/slicerWiki/index.php/Documentation/4.1/Developers/Style_Guide#Commit_message_prefix) and an [ITK Git entry](https://www.itk.org/Wiki/ITK/Git/Develop):

 | Prefix | What          |
 | ------ |:--------------|